+- The power of a computer is realized through the applications. - There are several types of applications.

+STAND-ALONE APPLICATION:

-- •The power of a computer is realized through the applications. - •There are several types of applications.
-STAND-ALONE APPLICATION: - •The first type of applications that was developed and used was a stand-alone application. - •A stand-alone application is developed to be run on a single system that does not use network for its functioning. - •These stand-alone systems use only the machine in which they are installed. - The functioning of these kinds of systems is totally dependent on the resources or features available within the system
+- The first type of applications that was developed and used was a stand-alone application. - A stand-alone application is developed to be run on a single system that does not use network for its functioning. - These stand-alone systems use only the machine in which they are installed. - The functioning of these kinds of systems is totally dependent on the resources or features available within the system.

 - These systems do not need the data or processing power of other systems; they are self-sustaining. - But as the time passed, the requirements of the users changed and certain applications were required, which could be accessed by other users away from the systems. - This led to the inception of web application.

+WEB APPLICATION:

-WEB APPLICATION: - The web applications were different from the standalone applications in many aspects. - The main difference was the client server architecture that was followed by the web application. - Unlike stand-alone applications, these systems were totally dependent on the network for its working.
+- The web applications were different from the standalone applications in many aspects. - The main difference was the client server architecture that was followed by the web application. - Unlike stand-alone applications, these systems were totally dependent on the network for its working.

-- Here, there are basically two components, called as the client and the server. - The server is a high-end machine that consists of the web application installed. - This web application is accessed from other client systems. - The client can reside anywhere in the network. - It can access the web application through the Internet. - This type of application was very useful, and this is extensively used from its inception and now has become an important part of day to-day life.
+- Here, there are basically two components, called as the client and the server. - The server is a high-end machine that consists of the web application installed. - This web application is accessed from other client systems. - The client can reside anywhere in the network. - It can access the web application through the Internet. - This type of application was very useful, and this is extensively used from its inception and now has become an important part of day-to-day life.

-- Though this application is much used, there are shortcomings as discussed in there were placed in the least of the least - The web application is not multitenant. - The web application does not provide a quantitative measurement of the services that are given to the users, though they can monitor the user. - The web applications are usually in one particular platform. - The web applications are not provided on a pay-as-you-go basis; thus, a particular service is given to the user for permanent or trial use and usually the timings of user access cannot be monitored. - Due to its non-elastic nature, peak load transactions cannot be handled
+- Though this application is much used, there are shortcomings as discussed in the following: - The web application is not elastic and cannot handle very heavy loads, that is, it cannot serve highly varying loads. - The web application is not multitenant. - The web application does not provide a quantitative measurement of the services that are given to the users, though they can monitor the user. - The web applications are usually in one particular platform. - The web applications are not provided on a pay-as-you-go basis; thus, a particular service is given to the user for permanent or trial use and usually the timings of user access cannot be monitored. - Due to its non-elastic nature, peak load transactions cannot be handled